-Make sure that you check which campus your preferred course is available at, as we have seven different locations offering undergraduate degrees across the UK.
+Make sure that you check which campus your preferred course is available at, as we have eight different locations offering undergraduate degrees across the UK.

 - Two year Accelerated LLB: Three A-levels at grades ABB (or equivalent) plus GCSE English Language at grade C/grade 4 or above.

-Four Year LLB with Foundation Year: 48 UCAS points from a maximum of 3 A-levels, plus GCSE English Language at grade C/grade 4 or above.
+- Any four Year degree with Foundation Year: 48 UCAS points from a maximum of 3 A-levels, plus GCSE English Language at grade C/grade 4 or above.
 An interview with an academic is also part of the admissions process for this course; either face-to-face or over Skype.